Ghoulean/GhouleanZolaBlog/zola/content/binahbot/index.md

 # Final Thoughts

-It was kinda fun to build BinahBot, but after like 8 months of working on this project I'm getting bored and I'm starting to move away from both the project and Project Moon as a whole.
+It was kinda fun to build BinahBot, but after like 8 months of working on this project on-and-off I'm getting bored and I'm starting to move away from both the project and Project Moon as a whole.

-Given how technically simple the project was, you might be surprised to hear that it took 8 months.
-That's because I took the first 2 months to write it in TypeScript before throwing out all the code and writing it in Rust.
-During that time I wasted another month fighting that weird bug with the whole NTFS drive thing.
-Then another 2 months mucking around with the search...it all adds up.

-I'm still glad I went through it.
-I learned quite a bit of Rust, the functional programming paradigm, and some search theory as well.
-Learning Rust, and wading my way through the Rust community's...neuroticism...about model perfectionism genuinely has tangible benefits.
-It's a big contrast, and a humbling experience, from my usual fast-and-loose approach.
-Also, learning functional programming has transformed the way I think about designing software.
-I'm still never gonna go full functional.
+Honestly, though, a lot of the code I wrote and concepts I use aren't particularly unique to BinahBot and can be applied to your projects also.

 # Appendix

-## Choice of AWS compute
+## What is AWS Lambda?

 There are two main compute services that AWS offers: EC2 and Lambda.
-Okay, actually, there's four (ECS, Fargate), but I'm only going to work with two here.
+Okay, actually, there's a lot more (ECS, Fargate, Batch...) but I'm only going to work with these two.

 EC2 is basically a virtual machine.
 You choose your hardware, AWS does some stuff, and bam, you now have access to that box.
+It's pretty straightforward and it's what you pretty much expect to get when you rent a computer "in the cloud".
+DigitalOcean's "droplets" and Heroku's "dynos" are both very similar to AWS's EC2.

 Lambda is a "serverless function".
 Obviously, there's still a server hosting this, so the "serverless" part is just a marketing term to mean that you're not going to be fiddling around with any of the underlying hardware.
 But "function"?
 You upload a library that exposes a function interface, and when you invoke your Lambda via HTTPS call, your function code runs and responds.
 Unlike a server hosted on EC2 (which needs to run 24/7 to accept requests), Lambda only runs when you invoke it; consequentially, you only pay AWS when your Lambda runs.